greenboxal/doggohub/doc/ci/git_submodules.md

 Let's consider the following example:

-1. Your project is located at `https://gitlab.com/secret-group/my-project`.
+1. Your project is located at `https://doggohub.com/secret-group/my-project`.
-1. To checkout your sources you usually use an SSH address like `git@gitlab.com:secret-group/my-project.git`.
+1. To checkout your sources you usually use an SSH address like `git@doggohub.com:secret-group/my-project.git`.
-1. Your project depends on `https://gitlab.com/group/project`, which you want to include as a submodule.
+1. Your project depends on `https://doggohub.com/group/project`, which you want to include as a submodule.

-If you are using GitLab 8.12+ and your submodule is on the same GitLab server, you must update your `.gitmodules` file to use **relative URLs**.
+If you are using DoggoHub 8.12+ and your submodule is on the same DoggoHub server, you must update your `.gitmodules` file to use **relative URLs**.
 Since Git allows the usage of relative URLs for your `.gitmodules` configuration, this easily allows you to use HTTP(S) for cloning all your CI builds and SSH